Last Updated on 2026年5月8日 by wallzhihu

 A kill switch isn’t marketing fluff – it’s the last line of defense when your VPN fails (and it will fail eventually).

-In 2026, only four VPNs have kill switches I’d trust with my own traffic: StrongVPN (fastest + cheapest), ExpressVPN (most reliable), Surfshark (unlimited devices), FlowVPN (dedicated IPs).
+only four VPNs have kill switches I’d trust with my own traffic: StrongVPN (fastest + cheapest), ExpressVPN (most reliable), Surfshark (unlimited devices), FlowVPN (dedicated IPs).

 Free ones?
 Forget it – they leak like sieves.